Pratterino/mobtimer/README.md

   - ~Click focuses on tab~
   - ~Close notification when NEXT_USER.~
   - action: Can begin next user from action button.
+* ~Prompt to activate notifications in Settings view in case she has not~

 Timer
 * ~Timer in title/tab~